 Use Breathable Cover

-A good quality cover not only keeps the rain, sun, and debris from damaging your snowblower, it also allows the snowblower to breathe, and that’s important.
+A good quality cover not only keeps the rain, sun, and debris from damaging your snowblower but also allows the snowblower to breathe, and that’s important.

 Prepare The Body

-At the end of the season wash the machine thoroughly and allow it to dry.
+At the end of the season, wash the machine thoroughly and allow it to dry.
 When fully dry, apply a coat of Dupont Teflon coating or WD40.
 The coating helps guard against moisture and prevents dust and dirt from sticking to the body and components.
-Spray the machine from top to bottom, avoid belts though.
+Spray the machine from top to bottom, but avoid the belts.